 Mission and Strategy

-The German-American International School (GAIS) mission is to provide an outstanding international, bilingual education focused on inquiry-based learning with the goal to foster confident, creative and responsible learners and global thinkers.
+The German-American International School (GAIS) mission is to provide an outstanding international, multilingual education focused on inquiry-based learning with the goal to foster confident, creative and responsible learners and global thinkers.

 Our Core Values

-The German-American International School (GAIS) school strives to cultivate core values of respect, tolerance, responsibility, honesty, sincerity and politeness.
+The German-American International School (GAIS) school strives to cultivate core values of respect, tolerance, responsibility, caring, principled, integrity, courage and collaboration.
 Multicultural traditions are discussed and observed throughout the year, placing an emphasis on international awareness.
 Extracurricular events and field trips supplement our students’ education, nurturing a commitment to the school community that is in turn supported and encouraged by our parents.

 Our school is a place where children are given the opportunity to learn and grow as whole individuals.
 It is the school’s philosophy that cognitive, social, physical and emotional growth are interrelated.
 Therefore, the school’s activities, both academic and non-academic, address the needs of the total child.
 Moreover, the school’s curriculum is designed to encourage and guide children in the development self-direction, individual responsibility and intellectual growth.
 We believe that children can reach their fullest potential if they are able to develop a positive self-image.
 To further these goals, our school offers a learning environment that fosters the development of a creative and critical mind.